-As CEO Bren is responsible for setting the short and long term strategy and vision for ERFA.
+As CEO Bren is responsible for setting the short and long term strategy and vision for Edmund Rice Foundation (Australia).
 Bren is responsible for all day-to-day management decisions and also for working with our wide range of stakeholders to generate new revenue streams and also to deliver the best possible outcomes for the people we serve.
-As ERFA CEO Bren acts as the direct liaison between the Board and ERFA management and communicates to the Board on behalf of management, staff, Program Leaders and all of ERFA’s other engaged stakeholder groups.
+As ERFA CEO, Bren acts as the direct liaison between the Board and ERFA management and communicates to the Board on behalf of management, staff, Program Leaders and all of ERFA’s other engaged stakeholder groups.

-Finley joined the Foundation in September 2016 as Executive Assistant to the CEO.
+Finley joined the Edmund Rice Foundation (Australia) in September 2016 as Executive Assistant to the CEO.
 Her role is the management and smooth running of the Brisbane Executive Office, supporting both the CEO and National Strategic Development Manager.
-Her extensive background as an Executive Assistant, Marketing and Communications and administration is a strong asset for the Foundation.
+Her extensive background as an Executive Assistant, Marketing and Communications and administration is a strong asset for ERFA.

-Pictured: Mail-out Working Bee (staff & volunteers) for the Foundation’s newsletter – Reaching Out
+Pictured: Mail-out Working Bee (staff & volunteers) for the ERFA’s newsletter – Reaching Out